celenityy/adguard-safari-settings-ios/README.md

 Custom:

 **NOTE:** Due to unfortunate limitations from Apple, we can only add up to 150,000 rules here.
 This means we have to be careful with what we add, which is why you'll see some smaller & more optimized lists here vs. more comprehensive protection like I usually recommend.
 This is also a great example of one of the many reasons why it's important to have a good DNS content blocker (see `Additional recommendations` below), so we don't have to rely on the extension when unnecessary.

 I would recommend adding the following custom filters:

 * ⭐️ Divested Fingerprinting Blocklist: `https://codeberg.org/divested/dnsbl/raw/branch/master/Fingerprinting.ubl`

-* ⭐️ pfBlockerNG MS-1: `https://gist.githubusercontent.com/BBcan177/bf29d47ea04391cb3eb0/raw/7290e0681bcd07415420b5c80a253652fd13f840/MS-1`(Even if you use this list in i.e. AdGuard Home, you should also apply it here for an extra level of protection from these IPs outside of just the DNS level)

 * ⭐️ Yokoffing's `Block third party fonts` - `https://raw.githubusercontent.com/yokoffing/filterlists/main/block_third_party_fonts.txt`